 All employees (and volunteers) are required to undergo an interview carried out to acceptable protocol and recommendations.
 All employees and volunteers receive formal and informal induction.
 All employees and volunteers undergo a suitability check.
-We have a strict Mobile Phone's Policy and ask that PARENTS DO NOT USE A MOBILE PHONE on site.
-PHOTOS using a mobile phone are NOT PERMITTED.
+We have a strict Mobile Phone's Policy and ask that PARENTS DO NOT USE A MOBILE PHONE whilst on site and TAKING PHOTOGRAPHS IS NOT PERMITTED.
+Please make whoever collects your child aware of this.